-The accompanying unaudited interim consolidated financial statements have been prepared by management in accordance with generally accepted accounting principles ("GAAP") in Canada on a basis consistent with those outlined in the Company's audited financial statements for the year ended December 31, 2008, except that they do not include all of the note disclosures required by Canadian GAAP for annual financial statements.
-In the opinion of management, all adjustments considered necessary for fair presentation have been included in these financial statements.
-These unaudited interim consolidated financial statements should be read in conjunction with the most recent audited annual consolidated financial statements of the Company, including the notes thereto, copies of which are filed on the SEDAR website at www.SEDAR.com.
+These unaudited interim consolidated financial statements have been prepared by the Company's management in accordance with Canadian generally accepted accounting principles ("GAAP") on a basis consistent with those outlined in the Company's audited financial statements for the year ended December 31, 2008, except that they do not include all of the note disclosures required by Canadian GAAP for annul financial statements.
+They have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
+They do not give effect to adjustments that would be necessary to the carrying values of assets and liabilities should the Company be unable to continue as a going concern.
+These adjustments could be material.